michelacameletti/risultati_modello_inla/README.md

 **We have modified the sentence position.**

-- Lin 97-98: could you move the code availability to the methodology section? **As explained above, the code availability now belons to the "Software" section in "Materials and Methods".
+- Lin 97-98: could you move the code availability to the methodology section? **As explained above, the code availability now belongs to the "Software" section in "Materials and Methods".**

 - Line 128: in stead of with positive trend write "with concentrations decreasing towards the north"? **Thanks for the suggestion, we have included this in the paper.**